|

 Working in a male-dominated field has its unique challenges.
 Women are often not taken seriously and suffer additional hardships caused by sex-based stereotypes, expectations and roles.
 These stereotypes are thought to increase the rates of burnout and coping in female first responders.

-Supporting the Needs of Employee Mental Health Regardless of Gender
+What are the Ways to Support the Needs of Employee Mental Health Regardless of Gender?

 First responders need to feel their best, regardless of gender, since they’re responsible for the lives of others every time they punch in for work.
 Supporting mental health in the workplace is up to the employer.
 Ways first responder employers can support the mental health of their teams, regardless of gender, include: